Idrinth/php-yaml-facade/README.md

 - php syck ( https://github.com/indeyets/syck )
 - symphony/yaml ( https://packagist.org/packages/symfony/yaml )

+## Low Coverage

+Currently building the syck library fails on travis, so the related code can not be tested and tests are skipped.

 ## Installation

 Installation via composer is the proposed way of using this library.
 It will always use [semantic versioning](http://semver.org).